priyabattula211/salesforce-training/README.md

 - Salesforce Flow Builder helps automate business processes.
 - Different types of Flows are used for different automation requirements.
 - No-code automation reduces manual work and improves productivity.
+- Apex is Salesforce’s programming language for advanced business logic.
+- Enterprise systems eventually require programming for scalability and flexibility.
 - Salesforce supports both no-code configuration and coding-based customization.
 - Multi-tenant architecture allows multiple organizations to share the same infrastructure securely.
 - Salesforce Developers use Apex, APIs, and Lightning Components to extend functionality.